oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 the service evaluates on the binding parameter value.

 ::: example
-Example ##ex: An employee's leave requests for the next two weeks pending their manager's approval:
+Example ##ex_funcexpr: An employee's leave requests for the next two weeks pending their manager's approval:
 ```
 http://host/service/Employees(23)/self.PendingLeaveRequests(StartDate=@start,